Post-Baccalaureate Pre-Medical Certificate Hybrid Program

 - Completion of college algebra and trigonometry or a higher level math course (e.g., Calculus I) with a grade of B or better

-- If you lack the math requirement, a math course is offered in the summer term before the program begins
+- If you lack the math requirement, an online math course will be offered in the Fall semester.

 - Must be a United States citizen or permanent resident